 The villagers’ changing way of referring to each other reflects changes in their fundamental viewpoints regarding the ability of different nations, or ethnic groups, to coexist.
 Near the end of the film, Nusreta starts to say that “we” cannot live with “them”, the Catholics, anymore.
 She cites the violence that broke out in their village and the atrocities committed against them by their Catholic neighbors and fellow Croats alike as reasons for this changed perspective.
 This changed and divisive mentality enables her to become hostile to an entire group of people with whom she had previously been friends.

 Essentially, the film shows how under the right circumstances, friends and neighbors are capable of murder and other base actions without remorse.
-It tells us that an ethnic group, however it is defined, is not morally superior to others, and documents how ethnically nationalistic behavior, an inherent part of human nature, affects people’s lives.
-Demonstrating how many villagers lose their lives’ achievements, the filmmaker shows that those warmongers who destroy homes and possessions and take ethnic territory are myopic; they experience short-term gains but ultimately destroy the foundation of trust and social stability that is necessary for people to want to contribute to their community and build homes and lives together.
+It tells us that an ethnic group, however it is defined, is not morally superior to others, and documents how ethnically nationalistic behavior, an inherent part of human nature (where in the movie, is it ever shown as , “inherenet”?), affects people’s lives.
+Demonstrating how many villagers lose their lives’ achievements, the filmmaker shows that those warmongers who destroy homes and possessions and take ethnic territory (what is that exactly?) are myopic; they experience short-term gains but ultimately destroy the foundation of trust and social stability that is necessary for people to want to contribute to their community and build homes and lives together.

+You had a good stab at the prompt and analyzing the film.
+You also use good examples from the dialogue, yet very often the evidence you cite goes directly counter of what you yourself are saying in the paper.
+It seems that you decided from the outset that what you were looking at was a form of “ethnic” nationalism – an assertion you do not substantiate and that is very difficult to substantiate with evidence from the film.
+Similarly, what characterizes the village prior to the war isn’t “civic” nationalism either.
+Early on you mention that religious identifies are important to the identity of villagers but that doesn’t make them “ethnicities”, or represent anything that is “inherent” in people.
+All the evidence points in the direction of nationalist identifiers as being consciously created by elites that is to a great extent forced on people who do not assume it voluntarily or out of some pre-existing sense of “ethnic” kinship or feeling of kinship.
+Rather than imposing a conceptual apparatus that doesn’t fit the evidence you need to treat these concepts more critically and approach the evidence with an open mind.

+82% B-

 Bibliography